apache/lucenenet/websites/site/contributing/documentation.md

 * `tools/*` - during the build process some tools will be downloaded which are stored here
 * `_site` - this is the exported static site that is generated

+### Deploy the website

+* The website is deployed via git
+* Checkout the Git repo that hosts the documentation: https://github.com/apache/lucenenet-site/tree/asf-site _(ensure you have `asf-site` branch checked out, not `master`)_
+* Copy the build output of the website to the root.
+The build output will be all of the files in the `/websites/site/_site` in your main lucene.net checked out Git repository.
+* Commit and push these changes
+* The new version of the website will be live.
+If the amount of new files committed is large, the new files may take some time to become live.

 ## API Docs

 ### Build script